 Any income from the following categories counts as taxable income:

-Taxable income includes any and all income coming from:
+Taxable income includes any and all income in areas such as:

 - agriculture and forestry;

 - a trade or business;

 - independent personal services;

 - employment, as well as compensation from past employment;

 - immovable property and certain tangible movable property;

 - other income, such as gains from private transactions, alimony, or annuities.